Gonorrhoea is a sexually transmissible infection (STI). This page outlines the symptoms and treatment for Gonorrhoea.

 What is it?

 Gonorrhoea is a bacterial infection of the genitals, throat or rectum.
-Gonorrhoea can cause infertility in both men and women.
+Gonorrhoea can cause infertility.

 How do you get it?